Detailed Explanation of Advanced Settings

 Warning

-After specifying the start and end frame filling moments, manual termination or power outage may lead to the failure of progress restoration
+After specifying the start and end frame, manual termination or power outage may lead to the failure of progress restoration

-Used when automatic progress search fails or when it is necessary to manually specify the starting position of frame filling, which can be used to manually restore the progress of frame filling.
+Used when automatic progress search fails or when it is necessary to manually specify the starting position of task, which can be used to manually restore the progress of task.

-• Start Block Count = The last chunk number exported in the output folder + 1 (for example, in the figure, chunk-001, the start block count should be 1+1=2).
+- Start from Chunk = The last chunk number exported in the output folder + 1 (for example, in the figure, chunk-001, the start block count should be 1+1=2).

-• Start Input Frame Count = Single output block size in the output quality setting (rendering setting) * (Start Block Count - 1).
+Single output block size in the output quality setting (rendering setting) * (Start from Chunk - 1)

 As shown in the above figure, a video chunk has 1000 frames.